cloudquery/cloudquery/contributing/adding_a_new_plugin_to_cq_monorepo.md

 This small guide relates only when you add a new plugin to the CQ Monorepo.

-There are number of steps to follow in order to all the relevant CI and release process to your plugin.
+There are number of steps to follow in order to add all the relevant CI and release processes to your plugin.

 1) Add your plugin to the `plugins/destination` or `plugins/source` folder.
 2) Add an entry to `.github/pr_labeler.yml`